-This is a four-part series of courses designed to educate students about the multiple dimensions of professional practice in physical therapy and provide knowledge of health care systems and the role of physical therapy in the provision of health care and services in various practice settings.
+This is a four-part series of courses designed to educate students about the multiple dimensions of professional practice in physical therapy.
 These courses examine the professional roles of the physical therapist as a clinician, administrator, educator and consultant.
 Topics covered in the series include the history, development and future of physical therapy practice, professionalism, ethical and legal standards, psychosocial factors in patient/client management, therapeutic communication, teaching and learning, business and marketing, health policy including health disparities and social justice, and health and wellness.